 - Aim for high ratings to succeed in this topic.
 For maximum impact, make sure your course stands out from others by delivering high ratings from your learners.
 Submit a Test Video to make sure your recording delivers a high-quality experience and to exceed student expectations.
-Strive to meet or surpass all the recommended items on our Course Quality Checklist.
+Strive to meet or surpass all the recommended items on our Course Quality Checklist and Student Experience Checklist.
 You may want to consider including practice activities as a way to differentiate your course from the others.
 This is a great way to create a course that engages your learners.

 - Have a marketing strategy to succeed in this topic.
 To compete among the top courses in this topic you’ll need to implement effective marketing strategies to drive learners to your course.
 This could be by building a presence on YouTube, Facebook or another social media platform to drive traffic and enrollments to your course.
 Learn more about marketing strategies.

 - Differentiate your course to succeed in this topic.
 Although there might be a lot of courses in this topic area, you might be able to make your course stand out from the rest.
 There are many ways to approach each topic and we have learners who appreciate unique perspectives that are relevant to them.
 Focus on your true specialty within this broader topic area.